maxammann/blog/content/posts/2019-05-03-pfsense-telegraf-letsencrypt.md

 slug: pfsense-telegraf-letsencrypt
 ---

 I had problem to connect a InfluxDB from the pfSense because of a invalid certificate chain.
-The main problem here is that if you are configuring Telegraf with the pfSense ui then you are not using the system certificate chain (on FreeBSD that is `/etc/ssl/cert.pem`).
-In fact the generated telegraf config is using: `/usr/local/etc/telegraf.ca`
+The main problem here is that if you are configuring Telegraf with the pfSense UI then you are not using the system certificate chain (on FreeBSD that is `/etc/ssl/cert.pem`).
+In fact the generated Telegraf config is using: `/usr/local/etc/telegraf.ca`
 The pfSense is generating that chain from your pfSense CAs and certificates (See [here](https://github.com/pfsense/FreeBSD-ports/blob/f6facf5cd7ecf2c24f0bed05c3e56f4c1ae9618c/net-mgmt/pfSense-pkg-Telegraf/files/usr/local/pkg/telegraf.inc#L68) for the code which generates the chain).

 So in order to make this working we need to add the needed CAs to the pfSense.
 In my case that is `Acmecert: O=Let's Encrypt, CN=Let's Encrypt Authority X3, C=US` and `Digital Signature Trust Co., CN=DST Root CA X3`.
 If you are missing only one of them the verification of the chain will fail.

-So add those two CAs using the pfSense ui (System > Cert.
+So add those two CAs using the pfSense UI (System > Cert.
 Manager > CAs).
 A private key is not needed:

 Let's Encrypt Authority X3:
 ```pem